 David Bowie’s ‘Santa Caterina’

 The majority of Tintoretto’s work can be found in Venice.
-However, earlier this year, the masterpiece ‘Angelo che predica Santa Caterina d’Alessandria del suo martirio’ (Angel foretelling Saint Catharine martyrdom) has been revealed in Antwerp (Belgium), where it is now on display at the Rubens House.
-It is not as monumental as the ones at the Scuola Grande di San Rocco or the Chiesa della Madonna dell’Orto, but it’s really stunning.
+However, the masterpiece ‘Angelo che predica Santa Caterina d’Alessandria del suo martirio’ (Angel foretelling Saint Catharine martyrdom) has been on display at the Rubens House since 2017.
+In September 2019, it will however return to Venice after more than 500 years and be permanently displayed at Palazzo Ducale.
+The painting is not as monumental as the ones at the Scuola Grande di San Rocco or the Chiesa della Madonna dell’Orto, but it’s really stunning.
 I have already seen it twice and the colours are astonishing.
 Tintoretto painted this altarpiece of Santa Caterina between 1560 and 1570 for the church of San Geminiano on the Piazza di San Marco.
 It remained there until the church was demolished in 1807 by Napoleon (more information in my post ‘7 authentic libraries that will amaze you in Venice’).

 The painting was bought by David Bowie at the end of the 1980s.
 After his death in 2016, it was acquired by an art collector for approx. 200,000 euros.
 The fact that Rubens owned 7 works of the Venetian painter and that David Bowie loved the Rubens House triggered his decision to offer it as a long term loan to this museum.